 Let’s say, you have trouble being productive, you can use apps like Pomodoro timer, you can set up all your tasks and set the timer.
 This way you can work in a focused manner, manage your time to study, and ensure you take quick breaks in between to ensure that there’s no exhaustion.
 Similarly, there are other study apps for students, which can help you with other challenges and help you remove any bottlenecks in your studying.

-In this article on study apps for students, I’d guide you through several apps which can help you manage your time better, boost your productivity, and write and manage your notes, and lastly some major elearning apps which can help you.
+In this article on study apps for students, I’d guide you through several apps which can help you manage your time better, boost your productivity, and write and manage your meeting notes, and lastly some major elearning apps which can help you.

 Why Do We Need Study Apps?